- Search The Registry

 - My Account

 Esther Brown’s birth in 1917 is celebrated on this date.
-She was a white-American Jewish Civil Rights Activist.
+She was a white Jewish American civil rights activist.

 This was because she had a keen sense of brotherhood and social justice.
 The local school board had drawn up new boundaries in the South Park area so that another all-white school could be built.
-Black students had been gerrymandered out of the new school attendance area, and were left with a very deteriorated, dangerous building with only two teachers and outdoor plumbing!
+Black students had been gerrymandered out of the new school attendance area and left with a deteriorated, dangerous building with only two teachers and outdoor plumbing!
 Brown knew this violated an 1896 court ruling that required "separate but equal" facilities.
 She assembled a legal team to file the Webb vs. Kansas case, named for the father of a Black South Park student.
 Thurgood Marshall, a leader of the National Association for the Advancement of Colored People (NAACP), and later a U. S. Supreme Court Justice, assisted.